Top 10 Gelaterias in Rome

 Ever wondered what the secret to the perfect gelato could be?
-Head to Gelateria del Teatro where the laboratory is on show and you can sit back and watch on the steps outside.
-Not to mention the homemade cones, chocolate covered citrus peel and lavender lemon that make this gem in the heart of historic Rome one not to miss.
+Head to Gelateria del Teatro where the laboratory is on the show and you can sit back and watch on the steps outside.
+Not to mention the homemade cones, chocolate covered citrus peel and lavender lemon that makes this gem in the heart of historic Rome one not to miss.

 7. PALAZZO DEL FREDDO DI GIOVANNI FASSI

 Fassi is worth a visit for the experience itself.
-Think antique gelato machinery, a vast space to display an array of whacky flavours and marble topped table settings to enjoy all the deliciousness.
+Think antique gelato machinery, a vast space to display an array of whacky flavours and marble-topped table settings to enjoy all the deliciousness.
 It is an old school gelateria from the early 1900s that also serves the occasional ‘gelato dinner’ for those wanting to skip main course and head straight for dessert!

 8. FIOR DI LUNA

-A classic Trastevere joint tucked away and ready for an after dinner stroll, Fior di Luna serves true, certified, organic and fair trade gelato with the freshest of ingredients.
+A classic Trastevere joint tucked away and ready for an after-dinner stroll, Fior di Luna serves true, certified, organic and fair trade gelato with the freshest of ingredients.
 All locally sourced, it is produced in small batches by hand with flavours that include blueberry yoghurt, hazelnut and a very summery strawberry.
 No matter what the flavour, Fior di Luna is sure to be your new favourite as it has been for many Romans since 1954.

 9. GELATERIA DI SAN CRISPINO

-If you’re after picture perfect gelato spots, San Crispino is the way to go.
+If you’re after picture-perfect gelato spots, San Crispino is the way to go.
 Julia Roberts enjoyed gelato here in ‘Eat Pray Love’ and sparked a pilgrimage of sorts to the cobbled alleyways behind the Trevi Fountain that San Crispino calls home.
 Flavours such as cinnamon and ginger, Marsala wine and honey infused cream keep gelato pilgrims coming back and will do for many years to come.
 Add this to your list for a touch of laidback, romantic Rome.

 10. IL GELATO DI CLAUDIO TORCE